Hacker: Definitions

 Sometimes, "hacker" is simply used synonymously with "geek": "A true hacker is not a group person.
 He's a person who loves to stay up all night, he and the machine in a love-hate relationship...
 They're kids who tended to be brilliant but not very interested in conventional goals It's a term of derision and also the ultimate compliment."

 Fred Shapiro thinks that "the common theory that 'hacker' originally was a benign term and the malicious connotations of the word were a later perversion is untrue."
 He found that the malicious connotations were already present at MIT in 1963 (quoting The Tech, an MIT student newspaper), and at that time referred to unauthorized users of the telephone network, that is, the phreaker movement that developed into the computer security hacker subculture of today.

+Civic hacker

+Civic hackers use their security and programming acumens to create solutions, often public and open-sourced, addressing challenges relevant to neighborhoods, cities, states or countries and the infrastructure within them.
+Municipalities and major government agencies such as NASA have been known to host hackathons or promote a specific date as a "National Day of Civic Hacking" to encourage participation from civic hackers.
+Civic hackers, though often operating autonomously and independently, may work alongside or in coordination with certain aspects of government or local infrastructure such as trains and buses.
+For example, in 2008, Philadelphia-based civic hacker William Entriken developed a web application that displayed a comparison of the actual arrival times of local SEPTA trains to their scheduled times after being reportedly frustrated by the discrepancy.

+Security-related hacking

+Security hackers are people involved with circumvention of computer security.
+There are several types, including: